 The Dell Latitude 5580 and Dell Latitude 5590 are pretty decent business laptops for the money.
-Out of the box, they come with one of two options for hard drives, either an NVME M.2 PCI-E SSD option or a traditional 2.5" spindle drive.
+Out of the box, they come with one of two options for hard drives, either an M.2 SSD (SATA or NVME) option or a traditional 2.5" spindle drive.

 What is unclear when you go to purchase one of these, is whether you can add a second hard drive to these laptops.
 The Dell service manual for both the Latitude 5580 and Latitude 5590, show how to remove and install each component separately and upon further inspection, you'll find that you in-fact, cannot have both the M.2 SSD slot AND traditional 2.5" drive bays occupied at the same time.
 The two drives overlap which means it's either one or the other.